 Another important factor to consider is that the buttons and menus are big enough for a touchscreen mobile device.
 Mostly the mobile sites will resize the screens using CSS media queries.
 Mobile sites should allow easy selection and removal of buttons.
 At least 45 pixels of space should be given for buttons or tap elements as per the rule of thumb.
 Bigger the button, the better it will be.

 The font size should be at least 14 pixels.
 It should be easily readable by the users without wanting to zoom in.

 6. Simple design

-A neat and simple mobile-friendly web pages can go a long way.
+Neat and simple mobile-friendly web pages can go a long way.
 You have got only a few seconds to convey the message about your company to the visitors.
 So the website design plays an important role here.
 Particularly you should be very cautious in designing the site for mobile devices.

 Too many animations or graphics on the site will make the site slower and it will also distract the visitors.
-If you are using images on your site use it in smaller byte size.
+If you are using images on your site use it in smaller byte sizes.

 7. Make your content short and sweet